ENCCS/hpda-python/content/dask.rst

 outweigh the benefit.

 As an additional use case, recall the word-count project that we encountered earlier.
-The :download:`results.txt <data/results.txt>` file contains word counts of the 10 most frequent words in different texts, and we want to fit a power law to the individual distributions in each row.
+The :download:`results.csv <data/results.csv>` file contains word counts of the 10 most frequent words in different texts, and we want to fit a power law to the individual distributions in each row.